OSMLatam/OSM-Notes-Ingestion/README.md

 There are two ways to download OSM notes:

-* Recent notes from the planet (including all notes on the daily backup).
+* Recent notes from the Planet (including all notes on the daily backup).
 * Near real-time notes from API.

 These two methods are used in this tool to initialize the DB and poll the API